lucidBrot/Brotkeys.js/README.md

 ### hotkeys_init

 There's no harm in calling this, I think.
 But there's also no reason to.
 It's called from the constructor.

+### loadNeededJSCSS()

+This loads the css needed for toggling the style of the link hints when hiding them.

 ### Anything Else